kmckinl/EncryptedSMS/README.md

 # EncryptedSMS

-A mobile SMS application which utilizes AES encryption and Google Firestore for secure key storage to protect messages contents.
+A mobile SMS application built for CSI 4480 at Oakland University which utilizes AES encryption and Google Firestore for secure key storage to protect messages contents.
 SMS messages are encrypted before being sent to the target address, causing the recipient to only see an encrypted message within their devices sms inbox, unless in the app as well.
 When the message is encrypted, a unique ID is generated to go along with the message, and a key is generated and sent alongside this ID to a Firestore database where the recipient, upon receiving the message, can use the address the message came from and the message ID to locate the encryption key to decrypt the message.

 ## Installation
 No APK was generated for this, in order to run this app, you must have Android Studio as well as two emulators within Android Studio